• Skip to main content

 • Facebook

 Graphic novels are often touted as books to put into the hands of reluctant readers.
 So why not reverse that idea and put nonfiction graphic novels into the hands of readers who prefer fiction.
-If your child thinks science and history is just a bunch of boring facts and dates to memorize, these nonfiction graphic novels will bring those topics to life, turning them into fascinating–and sometimes funny–stories!
+If your child thinks science and history is just a bunch of boring facts and dates to memorize, these graphic nonfiction books will bring those topics to life, turning them into fascinating–and sometimes funny–stories!

 We have several fun graphic novel book lists already, and this list includes informational nonfiction, memoirs and "lightly fictionalized" true stories.
 If your child loves graphic novels and comics be sure to check out the following lists: